Best sports and track motorcycle boots, tried and tested by our team of experts

-If your motorcycling involves sports bikes, trackdays or even racing then you almost certainly want the race-style clothing to match – and that includes not just one or two-piece race-style leathers with a sports full-face helmet but also gloves and race-style boots, too.
+If your motorcycling involves sportsbikes, trackdays or even racing then you almost certainly want the sportsbike kit to match – and that includes not just one or two-piece leathers with a sports full-face helmet but also sporty gloves and race-style motorcycle boots, too.

-And although track specific kit, such as one-piece race leathers, have their limitations on road, race boots still give brilliant road protection and lots of enviable style.
+And although track specific kit, such as racing leathers, may not be the most practical choice for riding on road, race boots still give brilliant protection and lots of enviable style when riding on the road.

-To help you decide, whether you’re off racing, are trying a few trackdays or simply want to enjoy your sportsbike on the road, here’s our choice of some of the best.
+To help you decide, whether you’re off racing, having a go at a few trackdays or simply want to enjoy your sportsbike on the road, here’s our choice of some of the best that we have tried.

 There’s bracing for your calf, armour for your shin and both things for your heel, plus removable toe sliders and even a reinforced patch for gear changes, which was welcome given the quickshifter on my R7 needs a bit of a kick to operate.
 Despite their racey looks, they’re actually pretty flexible for use off the bike (although my jeans don’t fit around them so I’ve had some weird looks) and they’re well ventilated too, which helped in the blazing sunshine at Brands Hatch between the torrential downpours.